Emily Maitlis Keynote Speaker

 - Winner of multiple awards for her journalism

-Emily Maitlis is one of the best known journalists on BBC News and a regular keynote speaker at business conferences.
+Emily Maitlis is an acclaimed journalist and regular keynote speaker and moderator at business conferences.

 Emily has made acclaimed documentaries about Facebook, Donald Trump, Nicolas Sarkozy and Madonna and has worked alongside David Dimbleby on General and US elections.
 Emily secured an exclusive television interview with Facebook founder Mark Zuckerberg in 2011, and has interviewed major political figures including Bill Clinton, Henry Kissinger and Christine Lagarde, as well as the last five UK prime ministers.
 She has interviewed key figures from the world of sport, entertainment and business such as David Beckham, Hugh Grant and George Soros.